knobs-dials/icecast-split/README.md

 I didn't realize icecast means it intersperses (mostly title) metadata in the otherwise plain media stream, so I then had to parse it out.

 And because it parses ot out the title anyway, I added a mode that splits on songs.
-Which is imperfect because radios fade songs (and also because it doesn't even cut on the nearest media frame).
+Which is imperfect, both because radios fade songs, and because right now it doesn't even cut on the nearest media frame.